 GeneCards Summary for DHFR Gene

 DHFR (Dihydrofolate Reductase) is a Protein Coding gene.
-Diseases associated with DHFR include Megaloblastic Anemia Due To Dihydrofolate Reductase Deficiency and Pancytopenia.
-Among its related pathways are RB in Cancer and Mitotic G1-G1/S phases.
+Diseases associated with DHFR include Megaloblastic Anemia Due To Dihydrofolate Reductase Deficiency and Cerebral Folate Deficiency.
+Among its related pathways are One carbon pool by folate and Metabolism of nitric oxide.
 GO annotations related to this gene include mRNA binding and NADP binding.
-An important paralog of this gene is DHFRL1.
+An important paralog of this gene is DHFR2.

 UniProtKB/Swiss-Prot Summary for DHFR Gene

 Key enzyme in folate metabolism.
 Contributes to the de novo mitochondrial thymidylate biosynthesis pathway.
 Catalyzes an essential reaction for de novo glycine and purine synthesis, and for DNA precursor synthesis.
 Binds its own mRNA and that of DHFRL1.